falafelese519/falafelese519.github.io/README.md

 ## Any significant issues you had to troubleshoot, and how you solved them or adapted your plans (including diagrams, REPL sessions, scope traces, etc.)
+We faced challenges in uploading a proper image on cloud using Pico4ML and ESP32 Wi-Fi module as they communicate to each other using SPI.
+To tackle this, we used ESP32-CAM module which supports both Wi-Fi and camera.

+For break-in detection (shaking), we were initially using MPU-6050.
+We were not able to caliberate it to satisfcation.
+As a work-around we switched to ADXL-335 for detection.
+The ADXL335 is a 3-axis analog-output accelerometer with ±3 g measurement range.
+Using ADXL-335, we were able to easily detect any shaking of the system.

 ## Reflections on your design and components/parts you selected, including advantages/disadvantages, whether you would recommend a similar design to future teams, and other design approaches/components you might try next time.
 Component review: Keypad module: